JSethCreates/jellyfin-script-spotlight/README.md

 - The script goes to great lengths to maximize video size, but if YouTube videos have hard-coded letterbox or pillarbox bars, they cannot be removed.

 - The script ensures the YouTube player stops when navigating away from the page.
 However, due to Jellyfin’s SPA architecture, using the browser "back" button may not fully reload the page, and slides may appear without video.
 Using Jellyfin’s Home button or refreshing the homepage restores trailer playback.

+- Certain youtube videos are not allowed to be played off-site, the fail is noted in console, and those slides will revert to image only

 - Several variables can be adjusted around line 100 in `spotlight.html`:
   - `moviesSeriesBoth = 3` — (1 = movies only, 2 = series only, 3 = both)